 From the Linkedin profile of Rick Harwig:

 This is best or at Carried out through partnerships.
 The days of innovating in isolation are over.
 No one company can be expected to know all the answers.
-That’s why we Regularly work together with a wide network of institutes, companies, universities and hospitals to Jointly develop meaningful new breakthroughs.
+That’s why we regularly work together with a wide network of institutes, companies, universities and hospitals to Jointly develop meaningful new breakthroughs.

 Minister Annemarie Jorritsma hit the first pole for “Philips High Tech Campus” in 1999.
 In the years that followed the original 3000 inhabitants of the NatLab area gradually gathered more colleagues around them.
 Initially from other Philips companies, but starting in 2002 also from the outside world.
 The incubators around technology, healthcare, lifestyle and lighting contributed to the new openness.
 It also demanded a new structure.
 There were patent offices, venture specialists, accountants and suppliers for infrastructure and services, all to make cooperation not only a sensible solution, but also a practical and properly organised one.

-At the end of 2003 the High Tech Campus already contained 20 non-Philips companies, in 2008 there were 75 and after that it doubled again.
+At the end of 2003, the High Tech Campus already contained 20 non-Philips companies, in 2008 there were 75, and after that, it doubled again.
 There were agreements with the universities of Eindhoven, Aachen and Leuven, Zhejiang in China and the Taiwanese were introduced.
 And they all reinforced the ideal of Harwig.
 “The great thing was, we suddenly turned out to be great cooperators.
 Not only with all the companies that emerged from Philips itself, such as NXP, ASML and FEI, but also with all the other ones.
 One can hardly guess how many new products have emerged thanks to a chance meeting during a lunch on the Strip of the campus.
 And by the way, not just new products.
-That cheese sandwich with a glass of milk has even prepared complete business units for privatisation or sale, whereby the sold company would often remain as a supplier and sometimes with a whole new market focus in growing industry chains.
+That cheese sandwich with a glass of milk has even prepared complete business units for privatization or sale, whereby the sold company would often remain as a supplier and sometimes with a whole new market focus in growing industry chains.